BloomTechBackend/bd-team-project-frying-pan/project_documents/design_document.md

 For security reasons:
 * Validate the username
   * If the username contains less then 5 characters, then throw an InvalidAttributeValueException
-  * If the username contains any invalid characters, then throw an InvalidAttributeValueException
+  * If the username contains any invalid characters, then throw an InvalidAttributeValueException  -->

-## 6.3.1 Open TestTemplate Endpoint
+## 6.3.1 Get TestTemplate Endpoint
 * Accepts a `GET` request to `/TestTemplate/::templateId`
 * Accepts a template ID
 * Returns the corresponding template